d2cml-ai/CausalAI-Course/Installation/Python_R_Julia_installation.md

     Pkg.add(“IJulia”)

-The code above is adding the IJulia package to the Jupyter Notebook IDE, that we can access using Anaconda Navigator.
+The code above is adding the IJulia package to the Jupyter Notebook IDE, thae one we can access by using Anaconda Navigator.

 <img src="img/julia_jupyter.PNG">

-After executing those commands, wait for 3–4 minute.
+After executing those commands, wait for 3–4 minutes.
 It automatically will establish a connection between Julia and Jupyter Notebook, and now a new Jupyter Notebook can be created with Julia.

 <img src="img/julia_jupyter_2.PNG">